-Setting the lyre down, violets bloomed as Orpheus placed his hand on the tree.
+Setting the lyre down, violets bloomed, as Orpheus placed his hand on the tree.
 It melted away at his touch.
-Bark became flesh, and sap blood as the tree parted its branches to reveal a young woman.
-He gazed at her, Eurydice with oak leaves and wild roses in her hair.
-He lifted her down and offered her his hand as they walked through the meadow and on towards the sea.
+Bark became flesh, and sap became blood, as the tree parted its branches to reveal a young woman.
+He gazed at her, Eurydice, with oak leaves and wild roses in her hair.
+He lifted her down, and offered her his hand, as they walked through the meadow, and on towards the sea.

-Eurydice collected seashells, while Orpheus sang songs of praise and hymns of beauty.
-Summer blossoming as the waves pattered the shore.
-In the distance, birdsong rose from the forest, and the wind soughed in perfect harmony.
+Eurydice collected seashells, while Orpheus sang songs of praise, and hymns of beauty.
+Summer was blossoming, as the waves pattered the shore.
+In the distance, birdsong rose from the forest, and the wind sighed, in perfect harmony.

-At night they walked beside the lake, admiring the stars, before they reached her lodgings, and Orpheus slipped bracelets of amethyst from his wrists, and gave them to her.
-Her lips brushed his cheek, before he turned and disappeared into the night.
-Often he would sleep beneath her window, but without fail he would climb the heights of Pangseus to greet the dawn.
+At night, they walked beside the lake, admiring the stars, before they reached her lodgings, and Orpheus slipped bracelets of amethyst from his wrists, and gave them to her.
+Her lips brushed his cheek, before he turned, and disappeared into the night.
+Often, he would sleep beneath her window but, without fail, he would climb the heights of Pangseus, to greet the dawn.

-Autumn arrived in a shimmer of copper, as Orpheus walked to the grove on their wedding day.
+Autumn arrived, in a shimmer of copper, as Orpheus walked to the grove, on their wedding day.
 Eurydice approached from the meadow, wearing a veil of saffron, and a crown of golden leaves.
-Orpheus smiled at her, and a hush fell over the earth as Hymenaios came into view.
-The young god held his spluttering torch aloft, his voice trembling as he married them.
+Orpheus smiled at her, and a hush fell over the earth, as Hymenaios came into view.
+The young god held his spluttering torch aloft, his voice trembling, as he married them.

 “I will return to you soon.
 I promise.”
-Orpheus said, the lyre strung over his shoulder as he turned away.
+Orpheus said, the lyre strung over his shoulder, as he turned away.
 His song surrounded her, her veil billowing in the wind.
-Poppies swirled as she slipped off her sandals and danced.
+Poppies swirled, as she slipped off her sandals, and danced.

-From the east, a serpent slithered towards her.
+From the east, a serpent slithered towards Euridice.
 Circling, it crushed its fangs into her skin, and poured its poison into her veins.
-Eurydice cried out, Orpheus’s lyre fell silent.
+Eurydice cried out, and Orpheus”s lyre fell silent.
 He ran to her, but the wings of Thanatos had closed over her, and she was no more.
-Falling to the earth he slammed his hands and clawed up clumps of grass and soil.
-That night he slept there, tracing the imprint of her body with his finger.
+Falling to the earth, he slammed his hands, and clawed up clumps of grass and soil.
+That night, he slept there, tracing the imprint of her body with his finger.

-In the morning the sun rose full of blood, but he did not greet it.
-Instead he turned and strung a seventh string to the lyre.
-This was to be his note, a guttural and sonorous cry.
+In the morning, the sun rose, full of blood, but he did not greet it.
+Instead, he turned, and strung a seventh string to the lyre.
+This was to be his note now, a guttural and sonorous cry.
 The first time he struck it, the wind wailed over the mountains, and the sea lashed at the shore.

 Orpheus followed the sound of the waves, and lay down on the sand.
-The sea swirled around him and carried his song to Thetis and Poseidon.
-Aimless and alone he slept in a cave overlooking the sea.
-Weeks passed this way until he left and climbed the highest peak to petition the gods.
-His lips pale and his fingers raw he played on, but still he heard nothing.
-Returning to the grove, he sank to his knees, an anguished cry escaping him as the stars rained down.
+The sea swirled around him, and carried his song to Thetis and Poseidon.
+Aimless, and alone, he slept in a cave, overlooking the sea.
+Weeks passed this way, until he left, and climbed the highest peak, to petition the gods.
+His lips pale, and his fingers raw, he played on, but still he heard nothing.
+Returning to the grove, he sank to his knees, an anguished cry escaping him, as the stars rained down.

-Dawn broke all along the eastern shore, and Orpheus set out on the path to the high gates of Dis.
-He descended through a wooded valley, passed streams that dashed through narrow gorges, and on until he came to the River Styx.
+Dawn broke all along the eastern shore, and Orpheus set out, on the path to the high gates of Dis.
+He descended, through a wooded valley, passed streams, that dashed through narrow gorges, and on, until he came to the River Styx.
 Torches burned, and the eyes of the ferryman, Charon, glinted in the dark.